Quitting smoking

 Your health care provider

-Your pharmacist, dentist, counsellor or another health care provider may also have advice for you on the best option or combination of options for you.
+Your primary care provider, pharmacist, dentist, counsellor or another health care provider may also have advice on the best option or combination of options for you.

 Tobacco is sold in many forms in Canada.
 Examples include spit tobacco, cigars, pipe tobacco and bidis.
 There is no safe tobacco product.
 Consuming tobacco in any form poses health risks.

 Electronic cigarettes (also called vapes or e-cigarettes) are not technically considered tobacco products.
 Most contain nicotine and pose health risks from this and other chemicals that you inhale when you vape.
-While some people have had success using e-cigarettes to help them reduce or quit smoking, using both products does not reduce your risk for smoking-caused illness.
+While some people have had success using e-cigarettes to help them reduce or quit smoking, continuing to smoke regular cigarettes while vaping does not reduce your risk for smoking-caused illness.
 Vaping is not harmless.
 Instead, you may consider the safe and proven quit-smoking methods like combining NRT with quit coaching.

-For more information on tobacco products, see HealthLinkBC File #30b Risks of alternative tobacco and nicotine products.
+For more information on tobacco products, visit HealthLinkBC File #30b Risks of alternative tobacco and nicotine products.

 Will vaping help me quit smoking?